isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 The Commission may also lodge an appeal against the Decision of the Disciplinary Committee.

-For more information on Appeals, please see Section 9 of the Handbook.
+For more information on appeals, please see Section 9 of the Handbook.

 ##### **3\.
 How much time do I have to lodge an appeal?**